siddhantshar24/web-scraping-application-jsoup/README.md

 Description about technologies used:
 Jsoup is used for crawling/scraping the webpages.
-The application is used forscraping the information of a webpage using a Java program.
+The application is used for scraping the information of a webpage using a Java program.

 To start the project in your local:
 -Go to main folder in Intellij/Eclipse and run the application as a SpringBoot Application